mksaraf/kubernetes-lab-tutorial/content/core.md

     NAME      DESIRED   CURRENT   UP-TO-DATE   AVAILABLE   AGE
     nginx     6         6         6            3           11m

-Pods are controlled by the replica set.
+In a deploy, pods are always controlled by the replica set.
 However, because the replica set is controlled by the deploy, if we try to scale the replica set instead of the deploy, the deploy will take priority and the number of pods will be reported to the number requested by the deploy.

 For example, try to scale up the replica set from the previous example to have 10 replicas